LFS Security Advisories for LFS 12.0 and the current development books.

 This page is in alphabetical order of packages, and if a package has multiple advisories the newer come first.

-The links at the end of each item point to fuller details which have links to the development books.
+The links at the end of each item point to fuller details which have links to the released books.

 Glibc